Cornell University Guidelines for Comprehensive Nutrient Management Plans

 - Phosphorus Guidelines for Field Crops in New York (2003)

-- Soil Sampling for Field Crops
+- Potassium Guidelines for Field Crops in New York (2003)

 For Further Information: